About the Forward Prizes for Poetry

-The Forward Prizes for Poetry are the most widely coveted awards for new poetry published in the UK and Ireland.
-The annual ceremony brings poetry’s biggest names to perform alongside rising talent before diverse and enthusiastic audiences.
-The prizes, run by the Forward Arts Foundation since 1992, are sponsored by Bookmark Content.
-Over the last three decades, the Prizes have recognised many of contemporary literature’s most celebrated names: Simon Armitage, Thom Gunn, Seamus Heaney, Ted Hughes, Carol Ann Duffy, Claudia Rankine and Caleb Femi.
+The Forward Prizes for Poetry are the most influential awards for new poetry in the UK and Ireland, honouring fresh voices alongside internationally established names.
+First awarded in 1992, over the last three decades the prizes have celebrated some of the most recognised names in poetry including Simon Armitage, Thom Gunn, Seamus Heaney, Ted Hughes, Carol Ann Duffy, Claudia Rankine, Jackie Kay and Caleb Femi.

 2023 Winners of the Forward Prizes for Poetry